misachi/pg_wal_recovery/README.md

-# pg_recovery
+# pg_wal_recovery

-`pg_recovery` is an educational PostgreSQL extension for database recovery, focusing on restoring databases from Write-Ahead Logs (WAL) and supporting point-in-time recovery.
+`pg_wal_recovery` is an educational PostgreSQL extension for database recovery, focusing on restoring databases from Write-Ahead Logs (WAL) and supporting point-in-time recovery.

 ## Features